 - Community participation – in more and more companies, even in traditional B2C retail, we notice that community platform, interactivity, contribution and self-service have an increasing focus.
 By rewarding activities within a community, it is possible to develop a qualitative community platform that brings you even more interesting business results in the long run.

-- E-learning – in businesses where product development, new features or self service is a common practice and focus, rewarding the commitment in an e-learning environment is contributing to the engagement of the customer or member with the company and steps are taken in the development of the emotional connection that will contribute to loyal behavior, as shown in the VANEIGENS Customer Engagement Flywheel.
+- E-learning – in businesses where product development, new features or self service is a common practice and focus, rewarding the commitment in an e-learning environment is contributing to the engagement of the customer or member with the company.
+Additionally, steps are taken in the development of the emotional connection that will contribute to loyal behavior, as shown in the VANEIGENS Customer Engagement Flywheel.

 Normally, purchase rewarding sounds easier to process in terms of point, perk or benefit assigning.
 But these incidental rewards are as easy to include in your loyalty mechanism.
 Through API connections with external systems, calculations can be made based on actions that are being called.
-In that way, through a web of API connections and full ecosystem can be designed for the best loyalty and even customer engagement programs!
+In that way, using a web of API connections, a comlete ecosystem can be designed for the best loyalty and even customer engagement programs!

-Of course, there are more creatives ideas for incidental rewarding depending on the ecosystem involved around the customer and business.
+Of course, there are more creatives ideas for incidental rewarding.
+This all depends on the ecosystem involved around the customer and business.
 Interested in discovering which business goals you can achieve with an extensive incentive or loyalty program?
 Reach out for a free brainstorm meeting and we’ll be glad to support you in the development of your customer engagement strategies and incentive & loyalty programs.